eplatz/SFNSkillet/README.md

 # SFNSkillet
-SFNSkillet eliminates the manual firewall configuration needed to use SafeNetworking.
+SFNSkillet is an 'easy button' alternative to the manual firewall configuration necessary for SafeNetworking.

 ## SFNSkillet and panhandler
 SFNSKillet is designed to work with the panhandler application.